vippsas/vipps-solutions/azure-b2c/CustomPolicyLogin.md

 ## Client ID and secret

-To configure the client ID, locate the `<TechnicalProfile Id="Vipps-OpenIdConnect">` in the TrustFrameworkExtentions file.
-Under `<Metadata>`, locate the `<Item Key="client_id">` field and enter the client id of your test unit.
+To configure the client ID, locate the `<TechnicalProfile Id="Vipps-OpenIdConnect">` in the `TrustFrameworkExtentions` file.
+Under `<Metadata>`, locate the `<Item Key="client_id">` field and enter the client ID of your test unit.

 Also, enter your Merchant Serial number in the field `<Item Key="Merchant-Serial-Number">`.

-### Create a policy key
+## Create a policy key

-Follow the steps in the _Create a policy key_ section in the [Generic OpenID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-generic-openid-connect?pivots=b2c-custom-policy) documentation.
+To create a policy key, follow the steps in the *Create a policy key* section in the [Generic OpenID Connect](https://learn.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-generic-openid-connect?pivots=b2c-custom-policy) documentation.
 Under `<CryptographicKeys>` enter the name of your policy key.

 For example:
 `<Key Id="client_secret" StorageReferenceId="B2C_1A_VippsSecret"/>`